superwibr/lysent.js/README.md

 Sub-libs:

 - `lysent.Resource` : Builds documemnts from maps.
 An example can be found in `/tests`.
 - `lysent.txtui` : Tool for making terminal-style interfaces.
 Telnet sites over HTTP, if you will.
-[COMING SOON]
+[COMING NOT SO SOON]
 - `lysent.curry` : Mmmm, the English national dish :) [COMING SOON]